-Uganda cannot compete with Kenya or Tanzania for diversity of wildlife, but with 500 species of mammal it has amazing diversity.
-You have a good chance of spotting all the classic African animals including lions, elephants, giraffes, leopards, hippos, zebras, hyenas and up north cheetahs and ostriches.
+Uganda cannot compete with Kenya or Tanzania for the diversity of wildlife, but with 500 species of mammal, it has amazing diversity.
+You have a good chance of spotting all the classic African animals including lions, elephants, giraffes, leopards, hippos, zebras, hyenas, and up north cheetahs and ostriches.
 Furthermore, with the opening of the Ziwa Rhino Sanctuary, the Big Five are all here again.

 Gorilla and Chimpanzee Habituation

 When it comes to going on gorilla safaris in the wild, one common question is how it is possible to safely get mere meters from these beautiful, yet intimidating beasts that can weigh in excess of 200kg and have the strength to rip your arms out of their sockets.
 The simple answer lies in whether the gorilla group is habituated or not.
 Habituation is the process by which a group of primates is slowly exposed to human presence to the point where they regard us neutrally.

 While habituated and non-habituated gorillas are both considered wild, the latter are truly wild in the sense that they are unaccustomed to human presence.
 So, they are either likely to flee into the forest or be downright dangerous and aggressive.
 Thankfully neither of these is the case when tracking gorillas in Bwindi Forest, even though you might get the odd mock charge from a grumpy silverback.